Exterior Painting

 Before we can begin, we cover any objects inside the garage that the homeowner does not want paint-dust to fall on.
 Vehicles, lawn tractors, and bicycles are removed and parked at a reasonable distance from the work area.

 We remove the side and overhead weatherstrip from the garage frame.
 Next, we wash and rinse the door by hand and allow to dry.
 Next, we tape off the rubber bumper.
 We shield the flashing that covers the frame of the garage door, and we tape off the exterior garage door handle and plate.
 Next, we lay down drop cloths on the driveway.
-Finally, we spay multiple coats of paint to your garage door.
+Finally, we spray multiple coats of paint to your garage door.

 Upon inspection of the door, the drop cloths are taken up.
 Next, the paper and plastic barriers are torn down and the weatherstrip is reattached.